Robert J. Schneider

 "When was that?"

 "Let's see.
-Richie Russo was knifed in prison in July of 1969.
-He made a deathbed confession admitting thqt he shot the guard and Tony knew nothing about the robbery beforehand.
+Richie Russo was knifed in prison in June of 1969, I think.
+He made a deathbed confession admitting that he shot the guard and Tony knew nothing about the robbery beforehand.
 The security guard, by chance, had come out of his coma a few days before the knifing.
 Richie must have thought that the guard might ID him anyway so he decided to do the right thing.
 Vito soon corroborated what Richie had admitted.
 It seemed to take forever but eventually Tony was out of prison."
 Eda considered for a moment then said, "It was August of 1969 when Tony was released.
 Right about the time the Mets were making their big run against the Cubs.
 One of the first things Vinny, Tony and I did after Tony was released was to go to a Mets game."

 "When did Maureen return with baby Michael?"
 Lana asked.